 CNAs can choose to work in a variety of work settings.
 Many will seek employment in hospitals, while others will work in hospices and still others will care for patients in their home.

 CNAs typically work full-time schedules.
 Having said that, because patients require care around the clock, you will most likely be able to find positions that offer flexible scheduling through shift work.
 That way could maximize time with family on a schedule that works best for you.

 7. Job Outlook

 The Bureau of Labor Statistics has predicted that this profession will see tremendous growth over the coming years.
-But we’ll get to specific statistics in just a bit.
+Moreover, the battle with Covid-19 has put a lot of pressure on the healthcare system, around the world, leading to an increase in the importance of as well as the demand for Certified Nursing Assistants.
+We’ll get to specific statistics in just a bit.